 The Proposed Action is anticipated to be constructed in multiple phases.
-In order to estimate the impact to traffic volumes and assess any adverse effects to roadway segments for the project alternatives, traffic analyses were conducted for the year 2028 (expected substantial completion of construction for the proposed Commercial LPOE under Alternative 1 and for both LPOE sites under Alternative 2) and for the year 2033 (to provide a 5-year projection from the year 2028).
-Although GSA anticipates that substantial construction completion for the RHC LPOE would occur in Fall of 2031 under Alternative 1, the traffic analysis extends the analysis to the year 2033 in order to capture a 5-year growth horizon, which would also ensure operation conditions are fully captured for both LPOEs.
+In order to estimate the impact to traffic volumes and assess any adverse effects to roadway segments for the project alternatives, traffic analyses were conducted for the year 2028 (expected substantial completion of construction for the proposed Commercial LPOE under all Alternatives) and for the year 2033 (to provide a 5-year projection from the year 2028).
+Although GSA anticipates that substantial construction completion for the RHC LPOE may not occur until sometime between 2030 and 2032 under Alternative 1 (depending on construction start date and length), the traffic analysis extends the analysis to the year 2033 in order to capture a 5-year growth horizon, which would also ensure operation conditions are fully captured for both LPOEs.
 The 2022 existing conditions and projected baseline conditions (for the years 2028 and 2033) were also evaluated to establish a baseline for comparison (i.e., traffic conditions under the No Action Alternative).